mattpannella/CobraPinger/README.md

 CobraPinger is a totally dank command line utility for monitoring youtubers you care about.
 It looks at an RSS for your favorite youtube channels every minute and when it sees a new video:

 1) Downloads the transcript
-2) Sends it to OpenAI for summarization
+2) Sends it to OpenAI for summarization and embedding.
 3) Posts in a discord channel with a notification and the summary.
+4) Feeds a website to visualize the information.

 That's most definitely what's up!